 I’m speaking at SQL Saturday Virginia Beach — June 8

+Saturday, June 8 is coming soon (a week from this Saturday).
+How will you be spending it?
 For me, I will be speaking at SQL Saturday #839, Virginia Beach that day.
-I will be doing my presentation entitled: “Disaster Documents: The role of documentation in disaster recovery.”
-In my presentation, I tell the story of my company and my workgroup — which had an office in the World Trade Center on September 11, 2001.
-I had written several documents for our organization, and they ended up being critical to our recovery.
+I will be doing my presentation entitled: "Disaster Documents: The role of documentation in disaster recovery."
+In my presentation, I tell the story of … Continue reading I’m speaking at SQL Saturday Virginia Beach — June 8

 Memorial Day Murph — crossing the finish line

 Yesterday, I did the annual Memorial Day Murph workout.
-I’ve written about it before.
+I've written about it before.
 For those of you unfamiliar with CrossFit, the Murph workout consists of a one mile run, 100 pull-ups, 200 push-ups, 300 air squats, and another mile run.
 Needless to say, it is a LOT of work!
+For those of us who … Continue reading Memorial Day Murph — crossing the finish line

 Speaking at my hometown SQL Saturday — Albany, NY, July 20

-I don’t yet know which presentation I’m doing.
-Hopefully, I’ll find out by the end of the week.
-(Update: It appears that I will be doing my presentation about ‘blogging.
-This is a brand-new presentation — so new, in fact, that I haven’t even finished my PowerPoint slides yet!)
+I got the official word this morning that I've been picked to speak at my hometown SQL Saturday in Albany, NY on July 20!
+I don't yet know which presentation I'm doing.
+Hopefully, I'll find out by the end of the week.
+(Update: It appears that I will be doing my presentation about 'blogging.
+This … Continue reading Speaking at my hometown SQL Saturday — Albany, NY, July 20

 Burning Out